hmrc/income-tax-submission/.github/PULL_REQUEST_TEMPLATE.md

 ### Description
 Please include a brief summary of the change you've made and the issue that it fixes.

-Add a link to the relavant story in Jira [SASS-CHANGE-ME](ADD URL HERE)
+Add a link to the relevant story in Jira [SASS-CHANGE-ME](ADD URL HERE)

 ### Checklist PR Reviewer